Iraq's Sadr says to halt attacks on U.S. troops

 Sadr warned last month that U.S. military trainers who stayed in Iraq after the end of the year would be targets.
 About 43,000 remaining troops are due to leave Iraq under a security agreement between the two countries.

-While Sadr's Mehdi Army has for the most part been demobilized, U.S. officials say splinter groups have continued to attack U.S. soldiers.
+While Sadr's Mehdi Army has for the most part been demobilised, U.S. officials say splinter groups have continued to attack U.S. soldiers.

 SECURE ROADS